 Troll is full of intermediate terrain, almost every run is intermediate.
 The exception is one or two “Black Diamonds” and the terrain parks.
 Once you’ve reached the intermediate level of shredding.
 You can go anywhere on the hill.

-Troll Advanced Terrain (Black Diamond)
+Troll Advanced Terrain (Black Diamonds)

 The advanced terrain can be summed up pretty easily.
-If you go up chair 1 (it’s a two seater) or chair 3.
+If you go up chair 1 (it’s a two-seater) or chair 3.
 You’ll see a black diamond.
 It’s pretty fun in deep powder and you’ll get some good speed dropping into it.
 Be advised the ending is somewhat abrupt and multiple trails come together at the bottom.

 It’s a fun ride though.